-With Usain Bolt retired, the Olympic Games being held in Tokyo next year will be looking for a new lightning fast hero.
-But instead of looking on the track, maybe we will witness something special happening elswehere, in the stands and outside the stadium altogether.
+With Usain Bolt retired, the Olympic Games being held in Tokyo next year will be looking for a new lightning fast hero – will it be the XRP Olympics Tokyo 2020?
+Instead of looking on the track, maybe we will witness something special happening elswehere, in the stands and outside the stadium altogether.

 XRP is hands down the fastest and most secure cryptocurrency and is being pushed hard in Japan with Japanese banking giant SBI at the forefront of these developments.
 And following a recent investment by SBI and fellow Ripple partner and stakeholder Santander Innoventures into blockchain forensics startup Elliptic, SBI have given the biggest hint yet that the aim is for XRP to become the official cryptocurrency for the Tokyo Olympics 2020.

 “At the Tokyo Olympics, a lot of people will come to Japan.
 They will be shopping and travelling around and they will be able to use XRP in a secure way, protected by a platform like Elliptic.”